Examples of this can be...

 Stop, Drop and Roll

-If one's clothing catches on fire, the most effective method of extinguishing the fire is to stop, drop to the ground, and roll back and forth to smother the flame.
-Running around will simply fan the flames.
+If clothing catches fire, the best way to extinguish it is to stop, drop to the ground, and roll to smother the flames; running will only make it worse.

 False alarms waste valuable manpower and resources, which may be needed desperately at a real emergency.